unknownbulgarian/Street-Date-Web/street/README.md

 - You are able to change the Post Title

- -You are able to add reactions
+ - You are able to add reactions

- -You are able to comment
+ - You are able to comment

 ## What is StreetDate ?